FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/more_efficient_udfs_with_pyspark.md

 # Conclusion

-We have shown a practical workaround to deal with Spark dataframes having complex datatypes and UDFs for Spark 2.3/4.
+We have shown a practical workaround to deal with UDFs and complex datatypes for Spark 2.3/4.
 As with every workaround, it's far from perfect and hopefully the issue [SPARK-21187] will be resolved soon rendering this workaround unnecessary.
+That being said, the presented workaround has been running smoothly in production for quite a while now and my data science colleagues adapted this framework to write their own UDFs based on it.

 [from_json]: https://spark.apache.org/docs/latest/api/python/pyspark.sql.html?highlight=to_json#pyspark.sql.functions.from_json